xob0t/avito-morphe-patches/README.md

 ## About

-**De-ReVanced** is a curated collection of patches that have been migrated from [ReVanced](https://github.com/ReVanced/revanced-patches) to [Morphe](https://morphe.software)—a community-driven, open-source alternative for patching Android apps.
+**De-Vanced** is a curated collection of patches that have been migrated from [ReVanced](https://github.com/ReVanced/revanced-patches) to [Morphe](https://morphe.software)—a community-driven, open-source alternative for patching Android apps.

-### Why De-ReVanced?
+### Why De-Vanced?

 - **ReVanced labels community forks as "unofficial"** while positioning itself as the official project—despite being a fork of Vanced.
 The hypocrisy is real: if forks are unofficial, so is ReVanced.
 - **Morphe** is built on transparency, proper GPL compliance, and community collaboration—without the gatekeeping.